canonical/penpot-operator/docs/tutorial/getting-started.md

 ## What you'll do
 This tutorial will walk you through deploying the penpot charm; you will:
-1. Deploy and configure the penpot charm's dependencies (PostgreSQL, Redis, s3, etc.)
+1. Deploy and configure the Penpot charm's dependencies (PostgreSQL, Redis, s3, etc.)
 2. Deploy Penpot and integrate it with its dependencies
 3. Create a user
 4. Login to the web interface for your deployed Penpot instance

 ## Prerequisites
-* A kubernetes cluster.
+* A Kubernetes cluster.
-* A host machine with juju version 3.4 or above.
+* A host machine with Juju version 3.4 or above and a Juju controller bootstrapped.
+* The `boto3` python package installed - `pip install boto3`.

-## Create a juju model
+## Create a Juju model
-1. Create a juju model
+1. Create a Juju model
 ```
 juju add-model penpot-test
 ```

-## Deploy and configure the penpot charm's dependencies
+## Deploy and configure the Penpot charm's dependencies
 1. Deploy and configure some dependencies
 ```
 juju deploy minio --config access-key=minioadmin --config secret-key=minioadmin